1. About this page

-This environmental and social (E&S) Briefing Note is designed to help fund managers quickly familiarise themselves with labour standards.
+This page is designed to help fund managers quickly familiarise themselves with labour standards.
 It is not intended to be a detailed technical guidance document.

 Depending on the characteristics of the company or project, certain aspects of this topic may be of more importance.
 Fund managers should have systems in place to monitor and respond to these types of changes during the lifetime of an investment.
 It is also important to ensure that high standards and good management systems are in place for construction, operational and decommissioning activities.

 Economic growth through employment creation and income generation should be balanced with protecting workers’ basic rights and the guarantee of decent work.
-Workers’ rights encompass the employment standards under which they work (labour standards), addressed in this briefing note, and the conditions under which they work (including occupational health and safety (OHS)).
+Workers’ rights encompass the employment standards under which they work (labour standards) and the conditions under which they work (including E&S topic: Occupational health and safety (OHS)).

 Labour standards are defined and protected through various and international conventions and instruments, including those of the International Labour Organization (ILO) and the United Nations (UN).

 - Objectives of the international conventions, recommendations and related instruments

 - Promote the fair treatment, non-discrimination and equal opportunity of workers.

 - Establish, maintain and improve the worker-management relationship, including an appropriate grievance recourse mechanism.